jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (6) A specified territorial authority may make the requirements set out in Schedule 3A or policy 3 less enabling of development than provided for in that schedule or by policy 3, if authorised to do so under section 77I.
 (7) To avoid doubt, existing provisions in a district plan that allow the same or a greater level of development than the MDRS do not need to be amended or removed from the district plan.
 (8) The requirement in subsection (1) to incorporate the MDRS into a relevant residential zone applies irrespective of any inconsistent objective or policy in a regional policy statement.

+### 77GA Application of section 77G to Auckland Council and Christchurch City Council
+(1) The application of section 77G to Auckland Council is subject to clause 6 of Schedule 3C.
+(2) The application of section 77G to Christchurch City Council is subject to clause 13 of Schedule 3C.

 ### 77H Requirements in Schedule 3A may be modified to enable greater development
 (1) In addition to giving effect to policy 3 or policy 5, a specified territorial authority may enable a greater level of development than provided for by the MDRS by—